What is personality development?

 Such people manipulate young college students to believe in some stupid stuff, (which, of course, they call unique) in the name of personal development.

-Majority of them have got everything in place, like land, money and political power but they lack common sense and emotional connect with their students.
+People in authoritative positions in colleges have got everything in place, like land, money and political power but they lack common sense and emotional connect with their students.

 I am sorry to say this, but their only aim is to make money out of students – they don’t care what happens to the students.
+They have no vision for the future of their students.

-Personal Development and Positive Thinking
+Personality Development and Positive Thinking

-Next in line are our positive thinkers.
+Next in line are positive thinkers.

-You know, the new age people.
+You know, the ‘new age gurus.’

 Yes, the path to personal growth passes through positive thinking, but it’s just a milestone and not the destination itself.